Apple’s Advanced Data Protection: Why UK Users Are Still Waiting

 What It Means for UK Users

-Right now, UK customers are in limbo.
-ADP remains available in most countries, but not here.
-Even though the government backed down from its immediate request, the bigger problem is unresolved: the UK still has the legal power to demand surveillance access.
+UK customers are stuck in limbo.
+ADP still works in most countries, but not here.
+The government backed down from the specific request, but the wider problem is unchanged: the UK still has the legal power to demand access.

 Final Word